Installation and Settings Files: Desktop/Mobile Menu

 Brief Overview

-Workstation is a desktop and mobile application.
-This article guidelines the deployment process of Workstation within an organization.
+This article guidelines the deployment process of the WalkMe Menu for Desktop and Mobile within an organization.

-The guide below assumes that you already have a Workstation system available and an IDP configured.
+The guide below assumes that you already have a desktop/mobile system available and an IDP configured.

 The article was written for non-tech-savvy employees.
 However, you'll need administrator privileges on your computer to complete the guide successfully.